GSI-HPC/openssh-container-login/README.md

 ### Development

 Build two singularity containers with the script [containers.sh](containers.sh).
 (This requires `singularity` installed on the host.).
-The are stored in `/tmp/{debian10,centos7}.sif` for testing the container login.
+Containers are stored in `/tmp/{debian10,centos7}.sif` for testing login into a container.

 Work on the login script using you localhost: